The Guide to Having Your Own P.O. Box

 How Does a P.O.
 Box Work?

-A P.O. box is a secured mailbox that will usually be located in the lobby of a post office.
+A P.O. box is a secured mailbox that will usually be located in a post office lobby.
 You will have a key or access code to collect your mail, and it gives you a way to receive that mail even if you are in the process of a difficult move.

 How Much is a P.O.
 Box to Rent?